Government actions to date

 Find out more here.

 The Canada Emergency Rent Subsidy to provide direct relief to businesses, non-profits, and charities that continue to be economically impacted by the COVID-19 pandemic.
+The Canada Emergency Rent Subsidy and Lockdown Support has been extended until October 23, 2021, and the rate of support employers and organisations can receive during the period between August 29 and September 25, 2021 has been extended also.
 Learn more here.

 The Government of Canada announced the Large Employer Emergency Financing Facility (LEEFF).
 LEEFF aims to provide bridge financing to Canada’s largest employers, whose needs are not being met through conventional financing, in order to keep their operations going.
 LEEFF will provide additional liquidity for Canada’s largest businesses, to allow them and their suppliers to remain active and position them for a rapid economic recovery.

-The federal government extending the maximum duration of the Work-Sharing program until September 6, 2021.
+The federal government has extended the Work-Sharing program to September 24, 2022.
 The Work-Sharing program is offered to workers who agree to reduce their normal working hours because of developments beyond the control of their employers.

 The Business Credit Availability Program (BCAP) is for small and medium-sized businesses to borrow up to $6.25 million to help cover payroll and operating costs for periods when revenues were temporarily reduced due to the pandemic.